-the assistance holdback amount (AHA) which is the total amount of CDSG and CDSB paid into an RDSP within a 10-year period before an event, less any amount of CDSG and CDSB paid into the RDSP during the same 10-year period that has previously been repaid to the Government of Canada or the proportional amount (3-to-1) which requires that \$3 in CDSG and CDSB be repaid, for every \$1-withdrawn from an RDSP up to a maximum of the total AHA
+Total amount of CDSG and CDSB paid into an RDSP within a 10-year period before an event, less any amount of CDSG and CDSB paid into the RDSP during the same 10-year period that has previously been repaid to the Government of Canada.

+Proportional amount (3 to 1)

+The proportional repayment rule requires that \$3 in CDSG and CDSB be repaid, for every \$1 withdrawn from an RDSP up to a maximum of the total AHA.